-Leading video conference tools (SKYPE, GoToMeeting and others) are becoming ubiquitous tools for recruiting.
+Leading video conference tools (SKYPE, GoToMeeting, Zoom and others) are becoming ubiquitous tools for recruiting.
 You can make video and audio calls, exchange chat messages (using Skype’s software) on your computer and/or mobile device just over the internet.
 Many of the services are even available for free, or you can of course pay for added features.
 All of these tools use your computer’s webcam or an external web cam for quick video calls.

 More and more companies have begun using these tools recently.
 The do's and don’ts list for a video interview is different from both in-person and phone interviews.
 Here’s a good start if you are prepping for a video interview.